ncoghlan/misc/notes/python3/questions_and_answers.rst

 for the user community to make the transition.
-Even after full maintenance of Python 2.7 ends in 2015, source only security releases will continue for some time, and, as noted above, I expect enterprise Linux vendors to continue to provide paid support for some time after community support ends.
+Even after full maintenance of Python 2.7 ends in 2015, source only security releases will continue for some time, and, as noted above, I expect enterprise Linux vendors and other commercial Python redistributors to continue to provide paid support for some time after community support ends.

 Essentially, the choices we have set up for Python 2 users that find Python 3 features that are technically backwards compatible with Python 2